fortrabbit/help/docs/https.md

 title:         Using HTTPS with fortrabbit
 naviTitle:     HTTPS on fortrabbit
 excerpt:       All about HTTPS and TLS.
-lead:          Criminals and goverment agencies are trying to read your Apps communication.
+lead:          Criminals and government agencies are trying to read your Apps communication.
 Better serve all requests over HTTPS for extended privacy.
 group:         platform
 stack:         all